kdm9/Acanthophis/documentation.md

 #######################################################################
 #
 # This section is where we tell snakemake which files to generate for each set
 # of samples.
 Samplesets are configured as files of sample names (see
 # setfile_glob above).

 samplesets:
   # `all_samples` is a inbuilt sample set, corresponding to all samples in the
-  # runlib2samp_file from above.
+  # metadata file.
 If you only have one logical set of samples, you can use
   # this as the sampleset name.
 If you have multiple sample sets, please
   # duplicate this entire section for each sample set, and modify the settings
   # accordingly.